Architecture and Representation

 This course will teach you how to scale down, read technical drawings and find solutions to some of the challenges of model making.

-Architectural models are the best way of communicating 3D ideas, because model building helps you understand design and visualise space.
-During this first week, we will teach you how to scale down, read technical drawings and find solutions to some of the challenges of model making.
+Architectural models are the best way of communicating 3D ideas, because model-making helps you understand and visualise a space.
+During this first week, you will learn you how to read technical drawings and find solutions to some of the challenges of making an accurate architectural model.

-At the end of the week, you should be able to apply knowledge of architectural module making, materials and construction processes to a 3D project and integrate architecture, design and spatial concepts.
-You will understand how to apply colour and texture to enhance a model, use cutting and construction tools accurately and safely, use vacuum forming equipment and work accurately to scale.
+By the end of the first week, you will be able to apply your new knowledge of model-making, materials and construction processes to a project that integrates architecture, design and spatial concepts.
+You will understand how to apply colour and texture to enhance a model, use cutting and construction tools (including vacuum forming) safely, and work accurately to scale.

-During this week, you will explore the concept of place through drawing.
-Based on location and in the design studio, you will be introduced to the idea of drawing and design as tools for recording, reflecting and communicating ideas around architecture and the built environment.
+On the second part of the course, you will explore the concept of place through drawing; you will be introduced to the idea of drawing as a tool for recording, reflecting and communicating ideas around architecture and the built environment.

-You will use different materials ‘in-situ’ to record architecture, undertake site observations to help you engage with a location and research how people interact with the environment.
-You will improve your skills in hand drawing and use the computer to generate images that identify spatial activity and infrastructure.
+You will be drawing on location and working in the design studio.
+You will use different materials to record architecture, research how people interact with their environment, improve your skills in hand drawing and use the computer to generate images.

-I enjoy DIY, I can do something to show my crazy ideas by making things.
-We are limited in China so I usually create things conventionally, but here I can open my mind.
+On this course I can show my crazy ideas.
+I usually create things conventionally, but here I can open my mind.